It’s All A Game: Learning How To Become A Poker Agent

 Timing is Everything

 Like all good agents, a poker manager needs to invest time into a project and if the client doesn’t have longevity then they aren’t worth the investment.
 Unlike sports stars who have a career that can potentially span a decade or more (barring any injuries), poker players usually have a relatively short shelf life.
 Because of this, a poker agent needs to look for longevity.
 How long has the player been involved in the industry?
 Have they got an impressive track record?
 These are the questions that agents such as Nick Ferro and Brian Balsbaugh will be asking when they size up a potential client.
+Apparently, there is talent to be found through Poker Online like big-name poker players like David Peters so always keep your eyes open to different ways to find talent with longevity.

 For example, when Balsbaugh decided to sign Daniel Negreanu to his agency, Poker Royalty, he knew he had someone with a storied history in the game.
 Having started his tournament career back in 1997 with a $1,050 win in a small event in Las Vegas, Negreanu has since gone on to capture a handful of WSOP bracelets and WPT titles as well as more than $29 million in tournament earnings.
 It’s this pedigree that’s made him one of the biggest stars both inside and outside of the poker community.

 In essence, the trick to spotting talent as a poker agent is a reversal of the traditional model.
 Instead of scoping out the latest hot prospect, poker agency work is about finding established talent.
 Although it’s possible to find a young player with enough history to build a brand on, it’s much easier to take an older player and sell their previous achievements.
+Everyone is looking to be the next top poker player, wanting their names to be listed among the i dream top poker players around.

 What Else You Got?